 Cost

-• Best For: Developers, system administrators, security professionals, and tech enthusiasts who require customization, performance, and control.
+- Linux: Best for developers, system administrators, security professionals, and enthusiasts who value performance, flexibility, and privacy.

 Conclusion